Category: Demanding Adventure.

-An up hill walk through lush green forests leads to campsite at the base of Kali-hani pass.
-We camp where tree line finishes and where we have mountain peaks of Kullu and Lahaul valley, presenting an unforgettable panorama.
+An uphill walk through lush green forests leads to a campsite at the base of Kali-hani pass.
+We camp where the tree line finishes and where we have mountain peaks of Kullu and Lahaul valley, presenting an unforgettable panorama.
 Overnight stay in tents.

 Day 04 :